mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 As Worldwide WanderAgency's AI capabilities grow, they decide to implement an AI-powered customer service chatbot to handle inquiries in multiple languages.

 After making sure their materials are well translated.
-The company decided to build a pipline for their materials which is invoked inside a `RAG` system.
+The company decided to build a pipeline for their materials which is invoked inside a `RAG` system.

  To ensure the chatbot provides accurate information based on the company's policies, they create another custom metric: the `"faithfulness"` metric.